-The English discipline runs three discipline-centred research groups and one inter-disciplinary group:
+The English discipline runs three discipline-centred research groups and three interdisciplinary groups:

 - History of Books and Reading (HOBAR) (Director: Shafquat Towheed)

-Our main focus is on book history and the history of reading.
-Within this area, members work on scholarly editing, the history of editing and serialisation, attribution studies, the history of publishing and contemporary publishing studies, bibliographic sociology and literary entrepreneurship, colonial and postcolonial book history, early modern manuscript studies, drama and performance studies, digital material, oral history, and World War 1.
+This group focuses on book history and the history of reading.
+Members work on scholarly editing, the history of editing and serialisation, attribution studies, the history of publishing and contemporary publishing studies, bibliographic sociology and literary entrepreneurship, colonial and postcolonial book history, early modern manuscript studies, drama and performance studies, digital material, oral history, and World War 1.

 - Postcolonial and Global Literatures (Director: Alex Tickell)